emacsmirror/meep/docs/reference.rst

 ``(meep-move-matching-bracket-inner)``
    Jump to the matching inner bracket.
-   When not at the bounds, jump the start (when enclosed in brackets).
+   When not at the bounds, jump to the start (when enclosed in brackets).

    Return non-nil when the point was moved.

 ``(meep-move-matching-syntax-outer)``
    Move to the outer matching string/comment syntax.
-   When not at the bounds, jump the start (when in a string/comment).
+   When not at the bounds, jump to the start (when in a string/comment).

    Return nil if no matching syntax was found.

 ``(meep-move-matching-syntax-inner)``
    Move to the inner matching string/comment syntax.
-   When not at the bounds, jump the start (when in a string/comment).
+   When not at the bounds, jump to the start (when in a string/comment).

    Return nil if no matching syntax was found.

 ``(meep-move-matching-contextual-outer)``
    Move to the matching character.
-   When not at the bounds, jump the start.
+   When not at the bounds, jump to the start.

 ``(meep-move-matching-contextual-inner)``
    Move to the matching character.
-   When not at the bounds, jump the start.
+   When not at the bounds, jump to the start.

 Motion: Find & Till
 ^^^^^^^^^^^^^^^^^^^